willian-souza/moveit/README.md

 - Each challenge has an amount of XP that the user earns when completing the challenge, and the user will level up as he completes the challenges.
 - The user only receives a challenge if he completes the 25 minutes of study/work (does not have the option to pause).That is, if he abandons the cycle, for whatever reason, before its end, the timer returns to the initial state.

+User data such as, completed challenges and level are saved in the browser cookie

 This application was developed during the **Rocketseat Next Level Week 4**.

 But i added some features: